James-Fitz/rock-paper-scissors-lizard-spock/README.md

 I chose the classic blue versus red color scheme to denote the player versus computer respectively.

 The blue color has been used throughout the project to show the user choices and victory for the user.
-The red color has been used throught the project to show the computer choices and the computer victory.
+The red color has been used throughout the project to show the computer choices and the computer victory.

 ![Image of color palette used](readme-images/color-palette.webp)